-- If the configuration profile was exported on the same device or on an identically equipped device of the same type, then: - The device takes over the settings completely. - If the configuration profile was exported on an other device, then: - The device takes over the settings which it can interpret based on its hardware equipment and software level.

-The remaining settings the device takes over from its running-config configuration profile.
+- If the configuration profile was exported on the same device or on an identically equipped device of the same type, then: - The device takes over the settings completely. - If the device uses modules, then also read the help text of the Basic Settings > Modules dialog. - If the configuration profile was exported on an other device, then: - The device takes over the settings which it can interpret based on its hardware equipment and software level. - The remaining settings the device takes over from its running-config configuration profile.